Salary Calculator UK (2026) – Take-Home Pay After Tax

 How are pension contributions handled?

 Pension contributions are deducted from your gross salary before tax and NI calculations.
 This means you receive tax relief on your contributions.
 The calculator assumes standard pension contributions; if you have a salary sacrifice arrangement, the calculations may differ.
+Calculate salary sacrifice impact.

 What about student loan repayments?

 The calculator includes all major student loan plans (1, 2, 4, and Postgraduate Loan).
 Repayments are calculated based on your earnings above the relevant threshold for your plan.
 The calculator uses the latest thresholds and rates for 2025/26.
+Learn more about student loan repayments.

 Does this include benefits in kind?